core-wg/echo-request-tag/point-to-point.md

 ### GENERIC-SHORT-ECHO

 The explanations as to the required properties of Echo values were
-inconsistent: Sectiojn 2.3 "Echo Processing" required that the server MUST be able to verify that the Echo value is genuine, but at the same time the permitted minimal length and the example in Appendix A item 3 indicated that this would not always be the case.
+inconsistent: Section 2.3 "Echo Processing" required that the server MUST be able to verify that the Echo value is genuine, but at the same time the permitted minimal length and the example in Appendix A item 3 indicated that this would not always be the case.